Step by Step Guide to Getting your Learner's Permit and Drivers License

 - Pass a vision exam.

 - Pass a traffic laws and signs test.
 There are 46 questions on the test.
 A passing score is at least 39 correct answers.
 You have three chances to pass the test.
 If you fail, you must wait seven days before taking it again.
 This gives you time to study.
 It would be a good idea to take the DriversEd.com practice tests online.

 Q. What type of test does the DMV require you to take to get your learner's permit?

 A. A 46 question written quiz.
 You need to get 39 correct.
 If you do not pass, you must wait one week before taking another test.
 You also have to take a vision test.

 Q. Is it possible to obtain a learner's permit without taking a driver education class?

-A. You may apply for a learner's permit at the age of 17 1/2, but you will not be issued a license until you either take a driver education course, or turn 18 years of age.
+A. You may apply for a learner's permit at the age of 17 1/2, but you will not be issued a license until you either take a drivers education course, or turn 18 years of age.

 Q. Do I have to apply for my learner's permit at the DMV closest to my house?